 With regards to routine prenatal care in the office, most of our patients stay with the same provider for their prenatal care.
-Our team operates out of two main hospitals for delivery, Lovelace Women's Hospital and Presbyterian Hospital on Cedar and Central.
-Our team of providers operate on a rotating call schedule where there is always a physician and a midwife at Lovelace and a physician alone at Presbyterian.
+Our team operates out of Lovelace Women's Hospital at 4701 Montgomery Blvd NE, Albuquerque, NM 87109.
+Our team of providers operate on a rotating call schedule where there is always a physician and a midwife at Lovelace.
 Since delivery is typically an unscheduled event, it is almost impossible to know in advance which of our providers will be there on the day of your delivery.
 If you are delivering at Lovelace Women's Hospital, our certified nurse midwives primarily take care of all our low to moderate risk patients in labor.